 TGax Editor: Change the 1st paragraph as follows (#CID 6961, 6962, 8433):

-An HE STA supports the static fragmentation procedure defined in 10.2.7 (Fragmentation/defragmentation overview), 10.5 (Fragmentation), and 10.6 (Defragmentation).
+An HE STA supports the fragmentation procedure defined in 10.2.7 (Fragmentation/defragmentation overview), 10.5 (Fragmentation), and 10.6 (Defragmentation).
 In addition, an HE STA can support the dynamic fragmentation procedure defined in this subclause.